-Pomelo salad is one of my favorite salads, especially for lunch.
-I love biting into the combo of juicy pomelo wedges and shrimp…it is so satisfyingly good!
-Bring a taste of Thailand to your table and try making this pomelo salad!
+Shrimp pomelo salad is one of my favorite salads, especially for lunch.
+I love biting into the combo of juicy pomelo wedges and shrimp...it is so satisfyingly good, and I think you'll love bringing this taste of Thailand to your table!

 - 1 fresh pomelo chilled

 - ½ lb.
 (225g) chilled cooked shrimp

 - 1 medium head romaine heart lettuce chopped